gopyc-code/slits-diffraction/README.md

 ## Results

-Convergence reported as good during experiments.Final reported validation metric is 0.0149.
+Convergence reported as good during experiments.
+The final MSE is 0.0149.